antonlydell/Pandemy/docs/source/getting_started/overview.rst

    6       Amulet of glory           1  A very powerful dragonstone amulet.

 If the ``must_exist`` parameter is set to ``True`` :exc:`pandemy.DatabaseFileNotFoundError` will be raised if the database file is not found.
 This is useful if you expect the database to exist and you want to avoid creating a new database by mistake if it does not exist.
+The :meth:`engine.connect() <sqlalchemy.engine.Engine.connect>` method is similar to :meth:`engine.begin() <sqlalchemy.engine.Engine.begin>`, but without opening a transaction.

-The :meth:`DatabaseManager.load_table() <pandemy.DatabaseManager.load_table>` method takes either a table name or a SQL statement for the ``sql`` parameter and uses the :func:`pandas.read_sql` function.
+The :meth:`DatabaseManager.load_table() <pandemy.DatabaseManager.load_table>` method supports either a table name or a sql statement for the ``sql`` parameter.